 A Scheme member cannot start an APC to buy extra pension if they are in the 50/50 section.

 To buy ‘lost’ pension for authorised unpaid leave of absence.
-Authorised unpaid leave of absence includes any period of unpaid additional maternity or adoption leave, unpaid parental bereavement leave, unpaid shared parental leave and unpaid carer’s leave.
+Authorised unpaid leave of absence includes any period of unpaid additional maternity or adoption leave, unpaid parental bereavement leave, unpaid neonatal care leave, unpaid shared parental leave and unpaid carer’s leave.

 An employee may elect to pay APCs to purchase any or all of the amount of pension ‘lost’ during the period of absence.
 If they elect to do so within 30 days of returning to work (or such longer period as the employer allows), the employer must pay 2/3rds of the cost of the APC (a Shared Cost APC).
 The employer is only required to pay for any individual period of absence up to 36 months, but not any period beyond that.